Chulwoo-Jung/Plant_Pathology_2020/README.md

 ### Model Architecture
 - EfficientNet-B0 as the base model
-- Custom head with dropout and linear layers for classification
+- Custom head with linear layers for classification
 - Pre-trained weights from ImageNet for better feature extraction

 ### Training Pipeline